serverless/blog/posts/2017-10-10-serverless-conf-2017-nyc-recap.md

 If the last ServerlessConf was the conference of serverless projects, this one was the conference of serverless tooling.

-In our opinion, it's a major shift in a positive direction.
+In our opinion, it's a hugely positive shift.
 We've reached the point where everyone knows they can make cool stuff with serverless, and now they want an ecosystem to support serverless development.

 Here are some notes from our favorite Day 1 talks.
-We'll update this tomorrow with Day 2 talk summaries as well.
+We'll update this tomorrow with Day 2 talk summaries, so be sure to check back in.

 # The State of Serverless Security
 by [Mark Nunnikhoven](https://twitter.com/marknca)<br>